 To survive a long distance relationship for a long period of time, you need to know when the long distance will end.
 Find an end date and commit to it.

-If plans change, speak up.
+If long term plans change, speak up.
 The last thing anyone wants is to be waiting for someone to only find out it was a giant waste of time.
 You owe your partner the truth.

 What kills long-distance relationships?

 Not communicating about things is essentially the root of what kills any relationship.
 You have to stay up to date on your desires and goals because guess what, if something changes, all plans can change.

 Healthy relationships calls for extra long term planning so if you guys see you have different goals in the end, it won’t work.

 Either way, it’s best to talk about these things with your partner so you know their status.

 Yes, long distance relationships can work if 2 people are open for having this type of relationship, commit, and are honest.
 It’s not as hard as people make it out to be but it’s definitely not for everyone.

 If you follow the advice in this article, you will be in great shape.

 When to let go of a long-distance relationship?